Skip to content

 Fish iconInsect iconPlant icon

-Small winter/spring fresh(es) (one to five freshes of 70 ML/day for one to five days during June to November)
+Small winter/spring fresh(es) (one to five freshes of 70 ML/day for one to four days during June to November)

 Kayak iconsFishing icon